CiscoCSS/cisco-catc-enc-credential/README.md

 ## Use Cryptography to Encrypt Catalyst Center Credentials

-Cisco Catalyst Center Credentials can be encrypted by using cryptography's Fernet library in Python.
-An example.
+Cisco Catalyst Center Credentials can be encrypted using Fernet library in Python.
+Here is an example how to achieve same.

 ## Business Challenge